sanity-io/hydrogen-sanity/README.md

 ## Limits

-The real-time preview isn't optimized and comes with a configured limit of 3000 documents.
-You can experiment with larger datasets by configuring the hook with `documentLimit: <Integer>`.
-Be aware that this might significantly affect the preview performance.
+The real-time preview comes with a configured limit of 3000 documents.
+You can experiment with larger datasets by configuring `cache.maxDocuments: <Integer>` in your `PreviewProvider`.
+Be aware that this might affect the preview performance.

-You may use the `includeTypes` option to reduce the amount of documents and reduce the risk of hitting the `documentLimit`:
+You can also use the `cache.includeTypes` option to reduce the amount of documents and reduce the risk of hitting the document limit.

+If you're a Sanity Enterprise user with Content Source Maps enabled, you can optimize further by enabling `turboSourceMap` which opts-in to a faster and smarter cache.
+It'll only listen for mutations on the documents that you are using in your queries, and apply the mutations to the cache in real-time.

 ## Using `@sanity/client` directly